-- Local SSID Enter a string of up to 32 characters.
+- Wireless Network Name Enter a string of up to 32 characters.
+The default SSID is TP-LINK_XXXX (XXXX indicates the last unique four numbers of each Router's MAC address).
 It is strongly recommended that you change your network name (SSID).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Enable SSID Broadcast If enabled, the router will broadcast the wireless network name (SSID). - Disable Local Wireless Access If you select this option, the wireless clients will not be able to connect to the router.
+For example, TEST is NOT the same as test. - Mode Select the desired mode.
+It is strongly recommended that you keep the default setting 11bgn mixed, so that all of 802.11b/g/n wireless stations can connect to the router.